-2019 is not a bad year to buy your first treadmill or upgrade from an old one.
+2021 is a great year to buy your first treadmill or upgrade from an old one.
 Gone are the days when you had to go through a gym’s doors just to find a decent treadmill.
 Sole’s F series treadmills have proven to be every bit as good as anything you’ll find at the $5,000 mark, and considering their low price points, the Sole F63 and F80 models are nothing to sneeze at.
 Today our focus will be on comparing the Sole F63 vs F80, two best-in-class treadmills of which one costs about a third less than the other.
-These award-winning treadmills are two of the top picks in 2019 despite the F80’s slight advantage over the F63.
+These award-winning treadmills are two of the top picks in 2021 despite the F80’s slight advantage over the F63.
 This, if nothing else, is a testament to the quality and value of both treadmills.

 Sole F63 Treadmill